Nay-AbiAkl/Video-K-Net/DATASET.md

 # Waymo dataset for training Video-K-Net

 ## Waymo dataset
 The Waymo Open dataset is one of the largest datasets for autonomous driving.
 Its perception dataset contains 2030 different scenes and its motion dataset has 103,354 scenes for object trajectories and 3D maps.
-The panoptic segemntation task was just recently added to the perception dataset with 100k labelled images for video panoptic segmentation making it the largest dataset available for video panoptic segmentation.
+The panoptic segmentation task was just recently added to the perception dataset with 100k labeled images for video panoptic segmentation making it the largest dataset available for video panoptic segmentation.
 Additionally, it is the only dataset that has multiple camera views as it provides images for 5 different camera views: front, front-left, front-right, side-left, side-right.
 The dataset has 29 labels shown below:

 Label Name           | Label ID
 -------------------  | --------